 - The ability to handle rejections professionally

-- Comfort with cold calling every day of the month
+- Comfort with cold calling

 - The ability to follow scripts